 LED Series Dropping Resistor Calculator

-Current Limiting Series Resistor Calculator for LEDs
+LED Current Limiting Series Resistor Calculator

 Each light emitting diode (LED) has an optimal current that they can safely handle.
 Going beyond that maximum current, even briefly, may damage the LED internally without any visible signs.
 The damage can include reduced intensity, inconsistent power requirements, heating, or shortened useful life.
 Thus, limiting the current through the LED with the use of a series resistor is a common and simple practice.
 When using high current LEDs (.5W, 1W, 3W, 5W), more efficient solutions are available, including switching constant-current regulators.